Cistanche phelypaea

-Cistanche phelypaea or Cistanche phelipaea is a species of plant in the family Orobanchaceae.
+Cistanche phelypaea, also spelled Cistanche phelipaea, is a species of plant in the family Orobanchaceae.
 It has a wide range of distribution from the Arabian Peninsula and the Syrian Desert in the east, through the Sahara, Cyprus, Crete and the southwest of the Iberian Peninsula, to Macaronesia in the west.

 Description

 Cistanche phelypaea is a chlorophyll-free, obligate parasitic plant with stout fleshy flowering stems bearing bright yellow flowers and rising to 20–50 cm tall from a generally swollen base.
 The stem is glabrous and yellow to purple gray.
 Leaves are ovate-lanceolate, obtuse, glabrous and normally brown in color.
 Inflorescence is dense, more or less cylindrical.
 Flower crown is broadly campanulate-obconic, strongly curved, bright yellow, sometimes light purple, and glabrous.
 It has white stigmatic lobes.
 2n = 40; n = 20.
 It parasites roots of Chenopodiaceae bushes.
 The plant is used a food source and is eaten similar to asparagus.